starsimhub/styleguide/3_tests.md

 rtol = 0.2  # Generous to avoid random failures with small populations
 ```

+## Test coverage

+Test coverage should be checked periodically (e.g., after a major release), typically by a `check_coverage` script.
+We don't aim for 100% test coverage, but anything below 80% starts to get concerning.
+If a block of code is hard to cover in tests, ask yourself: do we really need to keep it?

 ## What NOT to test

-Not all tests are created equal.
+Having more tests is not always better: they can be confusing, create technical debt, and slow down development.
 Here is guidance on what to avoid:

 - **Mechanical getter/setter tests**: Don't write tests that just set a parameter and assert it was set.
 If `sim.pars.beta = 0.5` followed by `assert sim.pars.beta == 0.5` is your test, it's testing Python, not your model.
 - **Exhaustive input permutations**: Don't test every possible combination of inputs.
 Test the important ones -- defaults, edge cases, and the cases your users will actually hit.